DataDog/documentation/content/en/tracing/trace_collection/admission_controller.md

 **Note**: Use caution specifying `latest`, as it may raise errors because of major version differences between your newly injected applications and your existing applications that have already been deployed.

-Adding a `mutateUnlabelled: true` agent config in the helm chart causes the cluster agent to attempt to intercept every unlabelled pod.
+Adding a `mutateUnlabelled: true` Agent config in the Helm chart causes the Cluster Agent to attempt to intercept every unlabelled pod.

 To prevent pods from receiving environment variables, add the label `admission.datadoghq.com/enabled: "false"`.
 This works even if you set `mutateUnlabelled: true`.